letumnu/HoneyNet/README.md

 - Azure Storage Account
 - Microsoft Sentinel

-The Before metrics indicate that all resources were originally deployed and exposed to the internet.
+The "PRE" metrics indicate that all resources were originally deployed and exposed to the internet.
 The Virtual Machines had both their Network Security Groups and built-in firewalls open, and all other resources are deployed with public endpoints were made visible to the Internet.

-The "AFTER" metrics indicate that Network Security Groups were hardened by blocking ALL traffic with the exception of the admin workstation.
+The "POST" metrics indicate that Network Security Groups were hardened by blocking ALL traffic with the exception of the admin workstation.
 All other resources were protected by their built-in firewalls as well as Private Endpoint

 ## Attack Maps Before Hardening / Security Controls
 ![NSG Allowed Inbound Malicious Flows](https://i.imgur.com/1qvswSX.png)<br>